 Join Us We invite you to join the ranks of Dr. Ellis and countless other distinguished rulebreakers

-We also invite you to induct yourself into our Hall Of Shame Attacking by posting a description of your rule breaking on this entry form.
-For video entries, please post the link to your video.
-Paste links into your browser to view.
-Senior faculty at All Things CBT will read each entry on shameless view below and on July 4th of this year crown the 2021 World Champion Of Shame Attacking.
-Our shameless champion will receive one hundred US dollars and an invitation to appear on our All Things CBT YouTube program to discuss their triumph.
-Our first and second place runners up will each receive fifty US dollars and a three-month subscriptions to our weekly online training and consultation workshop, All Things CBT.
+We also invite you to induct yourself into our Hall Of Shame Attacking by posting a written description of your rule breaking into the entry form.
+For video entries, please send your video file to [email protected].
+Senior faculty at All Things CBT will read each entry on shameless view below and on July 6th of this year crown the 2021 World Champion Of Shame Attacking.
+Our shameless champion will receive one hundred US dollars and an invitation to appear on our All Things CBT YouTube channel to discuss their triumph.
+Our first and second place runners up will each receive fifty US dollars and a one-month subscriptions to our weekly online training and consultation workshop, All Things CBT.

 Good luck - and shame on you!